jaredhoberock/thrust-workshop/fun_with_points/README.md

 Performance
 -----------

-Now it's time to find out if all our hard work was worth it by measuring the performance of our solution.
+Now it's time to find out if all our hard work was worth it. ['performance.cu'](performance.cu) provides an instrumented version of the solution we can use for measuring its performance.
 Since we've built our solution using `thrust::device_vector`, it's easy to switch between building a program which targets the CPU or the GPU on the command line:

     # build the cpu solution
     $ scons cpu_performance